bajetech/AstraX/extension/README.md

 2. Click `Load Temporary Add-On`

 3. Navigate to this folder and open the `build` folder and find `manifest.json`.
    Hit `Select`.
-You should now see an icon for AstraX in Firefox
+You should now see an icon for AstraX in Firefox.

-### Build the extension and use Pubnet
+### Build the extension and use Mainnet

 When working locally, you will generally want to run the extension on Testnet.
-But when we build for the app store, we will want the extension to use Pubnet.
+But when we build for the app store, we will want the extension to use Mainnet.
 In order to do that, run

 ```